mihai-negru/BackendTV2/README.md

 ### **projectutils package**

-Because the Observer interface provided by Java is deprecated, I implemented a new interface to handle the Observer utilities, also I have created a Pair class to manage a single (key, value) pair.
+Because the Observer interface provided by Java is deprecated, I implemented a new interface to handle the Observer<br> utilities, also I have created a Pair class to manage a single (key, value) pair.

-The Pair class has the same functionalities as **Pair** class provided by *javaFx*, however I did not want to include a whole jar file just for a single class, that's why I created it by my own.
+The Pair class has the same functionalities as **Pair** class provided by *javaFx*, however I did not want to include a whole<br> jar file just for a single class, that's why I created it by my own.

 ### **Observer Pattern**

-In order to manage the subscription process, it was needed the functionality of the observer pattern.
-However, the observer pattern that I have implemented is not classic, because for this project I know for sure that the server class and client class are the only observers and the client update method should never be called if the server update method was not called, which follows with the reason why I have not added an observable class to extend.
+In order to manage the subscription process, it was needed the functionality of <br>
+the observer pattern.
+However, the observer pattern that I have implemented is not <br>
+classic, because for this project I know for sure that the server class and client class <br>
+are the only observers and the client update method should never be called if the server <br>
+update method was not called, which follows with the reason why I have not added an observable <br>
+class to extend.

-Even though, we can consider the database actions as an observable, because these actions call the update methods (or in other words these actions notifies the server that a change has occurred).
+Even though, we can consider the database actions as an observable, because these actions call <br>
+the update methods (or in other words these actions notifies the server that a change has occurred).

 ### **Builder Pattern**

-In order to generate a recommendation for the premium active client of the server, I have come with the idea that will be better to follow a **Builder Pattern**, because the algorithm for the recommended movie may change and other optional or required fields may appear, which made the *RecommendationAction* to be bigger and inefficient.
-For this reason the builder class takes the role to gather the needed collection of data and to build the *Handler* which will generate a recommendation for the client.
+In order to generate a recommendation for the premium active client of the server, I have come with the <br>
+idea that will be better to follow a **Builder Pattern**, because the algorithm for the recommended movie <br>
+may change and other optional or required fields may appear, which made the *RecommendationAction* to be <br>
+bigger and inefficient.
+For this reason the builder class takes the role to gather the needed collection <br>
+of data and to build the *Handler* which will generate a recommendation for the client.

-For now the Builder Pattern implemented for the RecommendationHandler class has just optional fields.
+For now the Builder Pattern implemented for the RecommendationHandler class has just optional fields. <br>
 However, in further implementations the algorithm may need non-optional fields.

 ### **Strategy Pattern**

-For the database actions we have two strategies that can be executed, so I would like to select on the runtime which operation to apply.
+For the database actions we have two strategies that can be executed, so I would like to select <br>
+on the runtime which operation to apply.

 The strategies are created and selected when the database action is created by the **Actions Factory**.
+The <br>
-The strategy is selected at runtime which allows us easily to create new strategies and to apply them anytime at runtime.
+strategy is selected at runtime which allows us easily to create new strategies and to apply them anytime <br>
+at runtime.

 ### **Back Feature**

 For the back feature each client keeps a stack of successfully pages.
-Every active client has to keep track of its own pages stack, because if two client are connected to the server (which was not asked for this project) the stack would be corrupted by the pushes and pops of the two or more clients on the same stack (thing about multiple threads sharing the same stack).
+Every active client has to keep <br>
+track of its own pages stack, because if two client are connected to the server (which was not asked for this project) <br>
+the stack would be corrupted by the pushes and pops of the two or more clients on the same stack (thing about multiple <br>
+threads sharing the same stack).

-The *change page back* functionality is managed internally by the client class and the server is not aware of the change, however, the server just allows or not the action for changing the page.
+The *change page back* functionality is managed internally by the client class and the server is not aware <br>
+of the change, however, the server just allows or not the action for changing the page.

 ### **Database Actions**

-The logic behind the actions was implemented from the first part of the project, so no new implementations were needed for the actions to be created.
+The logic behind the actions was implemented from the first part of the project, so no new <br>
+implementations were needed for the actions to be created.